-How Friends With Feathers Came to Be
+How Friends With Feathers Came to Be - And What it is Now

-In the 1980's, Ron Walker began working with several hawks and owls through the Cumming Nature Center of the Rochester Museum and Science Center.
+In the 1980s, Ron Walker began working with several hawks and owls through the Cumming Nature Center of the Rochester Museum and Science Center.
 A part-time (weekends -- or any time he wasn't teaching high school!) employee, Walker assisted with the natural history/conservation programs presented at the nature center.
-By the 1990's the federal and state grants to support wildlife education programs were drying up.
+By the 1990s the federal and state grants to support wildlife education programs were drying up.
 As a result, both the birds and many employees at Cumming had to move on.

 Walker decided to apply for the required federal and state permits to enable him to continue the programs on his own.
 To support the owls, he started doing outreach programs for youth/adult groups and asking for donations.
 All fees and donations are used to house and feed the Friends With Feathers raptors.
 An injured male barred owl, a female great horned owl, two screech owls and a female red-tailed hawk were Walker's first ambassadors.